UseDataKit/SDK/README.md

 DataKit is a PHP-based abstraction around [`@wordpress/dataviews`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-dataviews/).
-It provides an easy-to-understand way of composing DataViews-based applications, with a set of default field types and rendering.
+It provides an easy-to-understand way of composing `DataViews`-based applications, with a set of default field types and rendering.

-## Folder structure
+## Folder Structure

 ```
 DataKit/
-├── assets - Contains all the compiled javascript & css
+├── assets - Contains all the compiled JavaScript & CSS
-├── docs - Contains documentation on various parts of the package
+├── docs - Contains documentation for various parts of the plugin
-├── frontend - Contains all the compilables for javascript & css
+├── frontend - Contains all the compilables for JavaScript & CSS
 ├── src - Contains all the PHP code and wrappers
 └── tests - Contains the unit tests for the PHP classes
 ```

 ## Getting Started

-To install this package/plugin into your WordPress installation, you can follow these instructions:
+To install this plugin, follow these instructions:

-1. Clone the repository to your local environment.
-You can do this directly into your WordPress' `wp-content/plugins` folder, or somewhere else and symlink the folder.
+1. Clone the repository.
+You can do this directly into your WordPress's `wp-content/plugins` folder, or somewhere else and symlink the folder.

     ```bash